NagyStanislav/RobustSpline/README.md

 # RobustSpline
-R package RobustSpline: Thin-plate spline regression for functional predictors and scalar response.
+R package RobustSpline.
+Thin-plate spline methods for functional data: (i) regression for functional predictors and scalar response, and (ii) robust (multivariate) functional location estimation.
+The random functions are supposed to be discretely observed, but their domains are allowed to be multi-dimensional.
+Both robust and non-robust fits are implemented.

 To install the package *RobustSpline* in Windows you need to have R Tools installed on your computer, see